Mohammad8921/NormalizeProductsRelation-DigikalaDatabase/Readme.md

 # Form Normalization of Products Relation of Digikala's Database up to Fifth Normal Form (5NF)
 In this project, I used database concepts to normalize the form of products table of Digikala.
-There was more relations in the dataset provided to us, but the primary key of the products table does not match to the Foreign Keys of the others!.
-So I just worked with the products table with the following attributes:
+There was more relations in the dataset provided to us, but the primary key of the products table does not match to the foreign keys of the others!.
+So, I just worked with the products table with the following attributes:
 * `id`
 * `product_title_fa`
 * `product_title_en`